DannGlenn/catalogs/README.md

 Was written as a sample with support for 1 customer, additional customers support would exceed the scope of the task

+Ideally, cron jobs would run on a dedicated service, but for the sake of the demonstration it's running on the api server

+DB timezone is UTC

 Visual design was kept to a minimum since no UI design file was provided